What can a restricted keyway do for you?

 - Semi-Restricted Keyways (Very inexpensive, still legal protection against unauthorized key duplication)

-CX5 is the panacea of security.
-High security, compatibility, not overly expensive, etc. CX5 cylinders have all of the same benefits that a lock cylinder three times the price has.
+CX5 is high value security.
+Reasonably high security, compatibility, not overly expensive, etc. CX5 cylinders have all of the same benefits that a lock cylinder three times the price has.
 CX5 cylinders exceed UL437 with hardened steel pins to prevent drilling, a sidebar, and they give me my own keyway that is geographically unique.
-To recap, CX5 has all of the physical security benefits of a Medeco or Primus cylinder, but for half the price ($60 for UL437, $50 for a regular one).
+CX5 has all of the physical security benefits of a Primus cylinder, but for half the price ($60 for UL437, $50 for a regular one).
 I pass on those savings to you.

 I know that many property managers think they are “locked in” to some of these proprietary high security systems because those are the locks they have on their doors.
 However, the cost of maintaining these systems may be greater than simply having me install the CX5 system once.
 Consider the cost of duplicating keys.
 Do you have to pay your locksmith to drive to your building for duplicates of your secure building key, or can you drive to them and save yourself $75?
 How much are you getting charged per key?
 Many locksmiths charge over $20 for a Medeco key.
 If you need over 100 keys, that adds up quickly!
 At 100 keys you could save $700 dollars if you go with me vs. $20 Medeco keys.